 A. SwimRun participants acknowledge and understand that an adventure/endurance event comprised of multiple and alternating transits of varied terrain and open water swims may present unique and unexpected hazards outside the control of race organizers, local governments and private property owners whose property the course may utilize.
 All participants are required to execute a Participant Waiver and Assumption of Risk prior to competing in the SwimRun Georgia.

 A. The race course will consist of alternating overland routes and swim legs on and between several islands within the Red Top Mountain State Park.
 Overland routes will be casually marked at various points along the course, but there will not be “turn by turn” signage.
 Swim exit points will be designated by flags, banners, and/or volunteers but may not be immediately visible from the swim entry point.
-Maps of the course will be provided to athletes and will include details from each swim entry point to the corresponding exit point.
+Maps of the course will be provide to athletes online.
 Basic compass skills are strongly recommended.

 B. Any deviation from the marked course by participants shall be grounds for disqualification.